OpenAstronomy/openastronomy.github.io/_projects/2026/juliaastro/spectra.md

 * A revamped Spectra.jl; that is:
 * To have implemented data loading for a significant portion of our library of example spectra (ideally, for at least three different file formats).
-* To provide some common routines, such as rebining according to different heuristics (e.g. minimum flux, signal to noise, count rates, ...), adjusting the wavelength or energy shifts, or converting between common units.
+* To provide some common routines, such as rebinning according to different heuristics (e.g. minimum flux, signal to noise, count rates, ...), adjusting the wavelength or energy shifts, or converting between common units.